kubernetes/website/content/en/docs/reference/glossary/ResourceClass.md

 The same resource driver can be referenced in many ResourceClasses.
 Typically in such cases, the ResourceClasses have different {{< glossary_tooltip term_id="ResourceClassParameters" text="ResourceClassParameters">}}
-telling driver to do the allocation differently for each of them.
+that configure the driver to do the allocation differently for each of them.
 For instance, one class can be used to allocate shared resources, another - to allocate resources exclusively.

 Typically managed by the cluster admin.